Trinity Episcopal Church (Ashland, Oregon)

 Trinity Episcopal Church is a historic Episcopal church at 44 N. 2nd Street in Ashland, Oregon.
-It is also the oldest church in Ashland.
-Constructed in 1894 and completed in 1895, its design was based on drawings by local builder W. J. Schmidt.
+It is the oldest church in Ashland.
+Construction began in 1894 and was completed in 1895.
+Its design was based on drawings by local builder W. J. Schmidt.
 Built in the Gothic Revival style, it features a pitched gable roof, a pointed west-facing window, a gabled south-facing porch, and a trussed rafter roof.
 The church was added to the National Register of Historic Places in 1984.

 It was included again on the National Register in 2000 as a contributing building in the Ashland Downtown Historic District.